-Check the local business/environmental associations within your district, such as the Brentwood Environmental Business Alliance or The Colchester Business Enterprise Agency (COLBEA is also commissioned by the North Essex Economic Board to support eligible businesses on low carbon projects.
+Check the local business/environmental associations within your district, such as the Brentwood Environmental Business Alliance or The Colchester Business Enterprise Agency (COLBEA is also commissioned to support eligible businesses on low carbon projects.
 Please enquire directly with COLBEA).
 These local organisations can often offer tailored advice, guidance and host a wealth of resources on their websites.

 You can enter your postcode to identify your local council here.